Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

 Below, we assume that $\psi$ is the identity map and identify $G$ with $\pi_1(\mathbf{\Gamma}, T)$.
 A splitting $(\mathbf{\Gamma},T,\psi)$ of $G$ is called an \emph{abelian splitting} if all edge groups of $\mathbf{\Gamma}$ are abelian, and additionally is \emph{essential} if for every edge $e\in E\Gamma$ the subgroup $\alpha_e(\Gamma_e)$ is of infinite index in $A_{o(e)}$.

-\p{Abelian splittings of AH groups} We can now state and prove the main result of this section. \begin{theorem} Let $G$ be a one-ended torsion-free AH group which can be generated by two elements.
+\p{Abelian splittings of AH groups} We can now state and prove the main result of this section.
+The result is especially strong when the fundamental group of the graph of groups carried by $T$ is finitely generated.
+We do not expect this to happen in general, although it does happen when the splitting is cyclic; see below.

+\begin{theorem} Let $G$ be a one-ended torsion-free AH group which can be generated by two elements.
 Let $(\mathbf{\Gamma},T, \psi)$ be an essential abelian splitting of $G$.
-Then $(\mathbf{\Gamma},T, \psi)$ is a locally cyclic splitting, and one of the following holds: \begin{enumerate} \item The graph $\Gamma$ consists of a single vertex with no edges. \item The graph $\Gamma$ consists of a single vertex $v$ and a single edge $e$.
-In this case the vertex group $\Gamma_v$ is also a one-ended torsion-free AH group which can be generated by two elements. \end{enumerate} \end{theorem}
+Then $(\mathbf{\Gamma},T, \psi)$ is a locally cyclic splitting, and if the splitting is non-trivial then the rank of the fundamental group of the underlying graph $\Gamma$ is precisely $1$.
+Moreover, if the rank is $1$ and the fundamental group of the graph of groups carried by $T$ is finitely generated, then $T$ consists solely of a single vertex $v$, and the vertex group $\Gamma_v$ is also a one-ended torsion-free AH group generated by two elements. \end{theorem}

 \begin{proof} As $G$ is AH, abelian subgroups are locally cyclic.
 Therefore, $(\mathbf{\Gamma},T, \psi)$ is a locally cyclic splitting.
-The proof that the graph ${\Gamma}$ consists of either a single vertex with no edges or a single vertex with a single edge is essentially identical to the proof of \cite[Theorem 3.9]{Kapovich1999structure}, with the main differences being that the word ``cyclic'' should be replaced with ``locally cyclic'', and we use Lemmas \ref{lem:KWcopyFPA} and \ref{lem:KWcopyHNN} in place of their Propositions 3.7 and 3.8, respectively.
+The proof that the graph ${\Gamma}$ consists of either a single vertex with no edges or a single vertex with a single edge is essentially identical to the proof of \cite[Theorem 3.9]{Kapovich1999structure}, with the main differences being that the word ``cyclic'' should be replaced with ``locally cyclic'', and we use \Cref{lem:KWcopyFPA,lem:KWcopyHNN} in place of their Propositions 3.7 and 3.8, respectively.
 For completeness, we include our altered proof.

-If the graph ${\Gamma}$ consists of a single vertex $v$ and a single edge $e$, then ${\Gamma}_v$ is a torsion-free AH group, as these properties are preserved when taking subgroups, and is one-ended and two-generated by Lemma \ref{lem:KWcopyHNN}.